New Study Finds Consumers Want Online Sales Tax Collection

 A new poll commissioned by the International Council of Shopping Centers found yesterday that consumers want online merchants to collect sales tax.

 The bill they were asking people about is H.R.
 2775, the Remote Transactions Parity Act of 2015 (RTPA).
-This bill was introduced in June 15 by Jason Chaffetz (R-UT) and Steve Womack (R-AR).
+This bill was introduced on June 15 by Jason Chaffetz (R-UT) and Steve Womack (R-AR).
 The House bill is similar to the Senate’s Marketplace Fairness Act.
 The bill would require all remote merchants — that is, online stores — to collect sales tax based on the tax jurisdiction of the buyer.
 This would simplify the problem of how to collect sales tax when different jurisdictions may use the location of either the buyer or the seller.

 The bill also includes provisions that respond to some of the problems seen in the Marketplace Fairness Act was:

-- It limits audits of remote sellers.
+• It limits audits of remote sellers.

-- It requires states to provide sales tax software free of charge.
+• It requires states to provide sales tax software free of charge.

-- It provides a transition period for small businesses, which were not required to collect taxes under previous versions of internet tax collection bills.
+• It provides a transition period for small businesses, which were not required to collect taxes under previous versions of Internet tax collection bills.

 The International Council of Shopping Centers claims that 70% of consumers are for this bill, up from 63% in 2013.